 The domain name for a professional email address is usually similar to the primary domain name for your business website.
 In today's business world, creating an email account using a custom domain name is easy, and most email service providers will give you the option when you sign up for a paid subscription.

 There are a number of reputable email providers that offer business email.
-They include Neo (even provides a free domain to help you get started), Google Workspace, Microsoft Office 365, Zoho Mail, FastMail, and more.
+They include Neo (which allows to create a business email without domain), Google Workspace, Microsoft Office 365, Zoho Mail, FastMail, and more.

 Choosing a professional email address can be hard, particularly since you can't make it as personal as your personal email address.
 Nonetheless, there are some tricks you can apply to choose a powerful, professional email address.